varabyte/kobweb/README.md

 With a style, you can also create a variant of that style (that is, additional modifications that are always applied _on top of_ the style).

-You define one using the `ComponentStyle.addVariant` method, but otherwise the experience is the same as defining a `ComponentStyle`:
+You define one using the `ComponentStyle.addVariant` method, but otherwise the declaration looks the same as defining a `ComponentStyle`:

 ```kotlin